DIY do it yourself

 How to make an anvil from an old piece of rail

-We remove rust from all accessible workpiece planes using a grinding wheel.
+We remove rust from all accessible surfaces of the workpiece using a grinding wheel.

 How to make an anvil from an old piece of rail